policy papers put money laundering front and centre for Singaporean government

 In the UK, the average onboarding time for new customers is 30 days, with some taking double this time.
 This is largely the result of outdated legacy systems supported by large teams of KYC analysts and onerous, manual processes.
 If Singaporean banks and other regulated firms follow this route customer experience, and profitability will suffer.

 Western banks are now seeking to replace these dated systems with new technology, but process change can take time to design and implement.
 Banks in Singapore have the opportunity, and are being encouraged by the regulator, to take advantage of new technologies now, to ensure compliance does not negatively impact on customer experience.
-The highly repetitive and manual activities involved in the KYC process are ripe for Robotic Process Automation (RPA), and artificial intelligence (AI) can help eliminate noise to bring focus on the real risks facing a firm.
+The highly repetitive and manual activities involved in the KYC process are ripe for intelligent process automation (IPA), and artificial intelligence (AI) can help eliminate noise to bring focus on the real risks facing a firm.